 2. Dive back into an old hobby or discover a new one

 Everyone needs a hobby.
 It serves as an outlet and can be a great way to keep your mind off of any negative thoughts.
-A hobby can be any activity such as playing a sport or instrument, reading, writing, painting, yoga, boxing, shamanic journey, rock climbing- anything you can think of!
+A hobby can be any activity such as playing a sport or instrument, reading, writing, painting, yoga, boxing, shamanic journey, rock climbing, aesthetic things to draw- anything you can think of!

 The most important trait of whichever hobby that you choose to pursue is that it should bring you joy.
-Trying a new hobby can also be fun and interesting, but there’s no need to force it if you end up not enjoying it.
+Trying a new hobby like drawing mandalas for mindfulness can also be fun and interesting, but there’s no need to force it if you end up not enjoying it.